Tagged "Network"

 Using fogproject to deploy Windows 10 images

 Despite the web is full of pages about fogproject and Windows 10, there are many different things that you need to do in order to make fog to deploy a Windows 10 image in a fully automated way (without your physical intervention).
+This is my guide, just in case.

 IPv6 link-local and VPS-cloud services: an hidden threat?